hritikbharucha/Custom_Porechop_ABI/README.md

 ## Advanced usage

-For all usages and description of the output files regarding read trimming, you can refer to the Porechop [documentation](README_PORECHOP.md).
+Porechop_ABI allows to tune parameters, either for the ABI phase or the trmming pahse.
 We decribe hereafter the options that are specific to the ABI module (ab initio phase).
 Some of them are described in the config file, and some of them in the command-line.
+For all usages and descriptions regarding the read trimming phase, you can refer to the Porechop [documentation](README_PORECHOP.md).

 ### General-purpose options